lksrmp/paw_structure/docs/Usage.rst

 **optional**

-:-p: show interactive graph of atom number in ion complex :-x [XMIN XMAX]: select range for x axis of plot
+:-p: show interactive graph of atom number in ion complex :-l [width fraction]: PDF output in LaTeX font, width of document in pts and fraction of this width; defaults given for beamer and thesis
+:-x [xmin xmax]: select range for x axis of plot
-:-y [YMIN YMAX]: select range for y axis of plot
+:-y [ymin ymax]: select range for y axis of plot

 This executes the module :mod:`.structure_ion` internally.